 ODJFS will begin implementation of OhioKAN on October 1, 2019.

 Kinnect is committed to implementing a federally-approved program that is eligible for funding through the Family First Prevention Services Act.
-During our pre-design planning period, Kinnect will research approved programs throughout the country, as well as the success of models previously implemented in Ohio.
+During our pre-design planning period, Kinnect will research programs throughout the country, as well as the success of models previously implemented in Ohio.
 This extensive research will be presented to the Stakeholder Workgroup to help identify program goals and components that will best meet the diverse needs of Ohio’s kinship and adoptive families.
 We encourage you to browse this section to stay up-to-date on federal requirements for Title IV-E funding and Kinnect’s research on national kinship and adoption programs.

 The following documents outline the Family First Prevention Services Act (FFPSA) and the federal requirements for Title IV-E Kinship Navigator Programs to receive funding at 50% Federal Financial Participation (FFP).
 Please browse the following documents by clicking on the document name.

 - Requirements for Participating in the Title IV-E Kinship Navigator Program